Clara and Larry Rezash Equality Advocacy Award

 About the Clary Award

 This annual award is named in memory of United Church of Christ Pastor Larry Rezash and his wife Clara Barnum Rezash, who dedicated their lives to ensuring that all people feel known and loved, especially those who are LBGTQ+ and are not accepted by their families.
 Larry and Clara arrived in Dayton in 1982 and immediately found their community with PFLAG.
-For the next 40 years, they attended countless PFLAG gatherings, marched in many Pride parades, and gave warm hugs to thousands of people who desperately needed them.
-Although they received countless awards for their compassion, helping a family reunite or witnessing an individual find love and acceptance is what made all their work worthwhile.
+For the next 40 years, Larry and Clara attended countless PFLAG gatherings, marched in many Pride parades, and gave warm hugs to thousands of people who desperately needed them.
+Although they received numerous awards for their compassion, it was helping a family reunite or witnessing an individual find love and acceptance that made their tireless efforts worthwhile.

 2025 Clary Award Winner